aks2108/mckinsey/README.md

 ------------------------------------------------------------------------------------------------------------------
 Program 1 :

+This question is solved using by two approaches
+1. Using twitter_text library which gives entities from a twitter text 'extractor.extract_urls()'
+2. Using Regular expression operations
-This question is solved using twitter_text library which gives entities from a twitter text.
-This program first takes a hash tag from the user by command prompt and then using the same searches first 100 recent tweets and stores into a list .
-This is then operated on extractor class to get urls.
-The given list of urls are not unique which will be stored again into a set which gives a unique set of urls.
+This program first takes a hash tag from the user by command prompt and then using the same, searches first 100 recent tweets and stores into a list .
+Then the text of the tweets is operated on the 'findall' function corrosponding to a pattern which peculiar to urls which gives a list of urls present in the tweets.
+The list of urls stored again into a set which gives a unique  set of urls.

 Key properties :

-1. Used a twitter_text package to extract urls 'extractor.extract_urls()'
-2. The extractor class gives out all the urls including the media and source urls which was not needed in the program therefore.
-The tweet text was sent to the extractor class to get the correct result. 'extractor = twitter_text.Extractor(tweet_text)' instead of 'extractor = twitter_text.Extractor(search_result['results'])'
+1. Used regular expression class 're'
+2. The pattern used is ('(https?://\S+)', text['text']) which means all the terms starting with https:// and make sure the terms in url are not matched further in the text if present
 3. Unique urls has been derived by putting the duplicate set of list into a set which takes unique values.
 4. The performance of the application is of the order O(n) and it is fast to process.

 Assumptions :

-1. In build twitter_text class was used
+1. The urls starts with http:// and https://
 2. Only tweets urls have been processed
 3. List of unique urls have been displayed not all
+4. No media item or elongated urls are required

 Output :